-Following a similar methodology as for NO_x , benzene point sources in the NAEI 2015 have been classified as large if they fulfil any of the following criteria:
+Following a similar methodology as for NO_x, benzene point sources in the NAEI 2016 have been classified as large if they fulfil any of the following criteria:

-- Annual benzene emissions in the NAEI 2015 are greater than 5 tonnes for any given plant - Stack parameters are already available for any given plant in the PCM stack parameters database (described in more detail in Section 3.3.1) - Emissions are not associated with fugitive releases
+- Annual benzene emissions in the NAEI 2016 are greater than 5 tonnes for any given plant - Stack parameters are already available for any given plant in the PCM stack parameters database (described in more detail in Section 3.3.1) - Emissions are not associated with fugitive releases

-Contributions to ground level annual mean benzene concentrations from large point sources in the NAEI 2015 were estimated by modelling each source explicitly using the atmospheric dispersion model ADMS 5.2 and sequential meteorological data for 2016 from Waddington.
-A total of 16 point sources were modelled as large point sources.
+Contributions to ground level annual mean benzene concentrations from large point sources in the NAEI 2016 were estimated by modelling each source explicitly using the atmospheric dispersion model ADMS 5.2 and sequential meteorological data for 2017 from Waddington.
+A total of 12 point sources were modelled as large point sources.
 Surface roughness was assumed to be 0.1 m at both the dispersion site and meteorological site.
 Concentrations were calculated for a 99 km x 99 km square composed of a regularly spaced 1 km x 1 km resolution receptor grid.
 Each receptor grid was centred on the point source.
 For each large point source information was retrieved from the PCM stack parameters database.

-The NAEI emissions for combustion point sources are for the year 2015; however, the year 2016 has been modelled for the assessment.
-The NAEI emissions for point sources for 2015 were therefore scaled to provide values for 2016 as described in Section 3.3.1.
+The NAEI emissions for combustion point sources are for the year 2016; however, the year 2017 has been modelled for the assessment.
+The NAEI emissions for point sources for 2016 were therefore scaled to provide values for 2017 as described in Section 3.3.1.

-The NAEI 2015 includes point source emissions estimates derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in Tsagatakis et al. (2017).
+The NAEI 2016 includes point source emissions estimates derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in Tsagatakis et al. (2018).
 These point sources are referred to as ETS points in this report.
-These derived air quality pollutant emissions are particularly uncertain and therefore in previous assessments (e.g. Brookes et al., 2017) have been capped at reporting thresholds (should they exceed) and treated as small point sources.
-For the 2016 assessment the NAEI recommended treating the ETS points exceeding the large points modelling threshold without capping (Passant pers. comm.
-2017c).
-Thus, based on the criteria for the treatment of large point sources (using the approach described above).
+These derived air quality pollutant emissions are particularly uncertain and therefore in previous assessments (e.g. Brookes et al., 2017) emissions were capped at reporting thresholds and treated as small point sources.
+For the 2016 assessment (Brookes et al., 2019) the NAEI recommended treating the ETS points that have emissions greater than the large points modelling threshold as large points and not to apply a cap (Passant pers. comm.
+2017).
+The 2017 assessment continues this approach.
+Thus, based on the criteria for the treatment of large point sources described above, 27 ETS point sources were modelled as an additional set of large point sources (using the approach described above).
 ETS points that were not classified as large point sources were modelled using the benzene fugitive and small points approach described next.